Peer Review Board Coordinator, 2019-2020

 - Demonstration of strong written and verbal skills

-- Understanding of the Residential Student Code of Conduct (i.e., Bear Necessities Guide to Living)
+- Understanding of the Residential Student Code of Conduct (i.e. Bear Necessities)

-- Demonstrated knowledge of the Residential Conduct process
+- Demonstrated knowledge of the residential judicial process

 - Experience serving on a Peer Review Board